Upskilling Program for Inclusive Excellence

 Upgrade Your Skills at SCS.

-The Upskilling Program for Inclusive Excellence (UPIE) is a groundbreaking national initiative led by the University of Toronto School of Continuing Studies (SCS) that empowers Black Canadians to thrive in today’s dynamic professional landscape.
-Thanks to a generous gift from TD Bank Group, UPIE offers free targeted training, personalized career support, and meaningful mentorship.
-The program aims to reduce income inequality and open doors to long-term economic mobility.
-Participants will gain in-demand skills and resources, valuable connections, and the confidence to achieve their professional goals.
+The Upskilling Program for Inclusive Excellence (UPIE) is a national initiative led by the University of Toronto School of Continuing Studies (SCS) that empowers Black Canadians to advance in today’s dynamic professional landscape.
+Made possible through a generous gift from TD Bank Group, UPIE provides free targeted training, personalized career support, and meaningful mentorship designed to build long-term economic mobility.

 About the program